Writing Snowpark Code in Python Worksheets

 5. If you agree to the terms, select Acknowledge & Continue.

-If you see an error when attempting to accept the terms of service, your user profile might be missing a first name, last name, or email address.
-If you have an administrator role, refer to Add user details to your user profile to update your profile using Snowsight.
+If you encounter an error when attempting to accept the External Offerings Terms, it may be due to missing information in your user profile, such as a first name, last name, or email address.
+If you have administrator privileges, see Add user details to your user profile to update your profile using Snowsight.
 Otherwise, contact an administrator to update your account.

 Add a Python File from a Stage to a Worksheet